A Curry-Howard Correspondence for Linear, Reversible Computation: Conclusion

 \section{Conclusion}

-\subparagraph*{Summary of the contribution.} We presented a linear, reversible language with inductive types.
+\paragraph*{Summary of the contribution.} We presented a linear, reversible language with inductive types.
 We showed how ensuring non-overlapping and exhaustivity is enough to ensure the reversibility of the isos.
 The language comes with both an expressivity result that shows that any Primitive Recursive Functions can be encoded in this language as well as an interpretation of programs into {\mumall} proofs.
 The latter result rests on the fact that our isos are \emph{structurally recursive}.

-\subparagraph*{Future works.} We showed a one-way encoding from isos to proofs of {\mumall}, it is clear that there exist proof-isomorphisms of {\mumall} that do not correspond to an iso of our language.
+\paragraph*{Future works.} We showed a one-way encoding from isos to proofs of {\mumall}, it is clear that there exist proof-isomorphisms of {\mumall} that do not correspond to an iso of our language.
 Therefore, a first extension to our work would be to relax the different constraints to allow for more functions to be encoded.
-For instance, the Cantor Pairing $\natT \iso \natT\otimes \natT$ can be encoded as (with $0 = \fold{(\inl{()})}$ and $S~x = \fold{(\inr{(x)})}$): \begin{exa}[Cantor Pairing]
+For instance, the Cantor Pairing \cite{chardonnet24fscd} $\natT \iso \natT\otimes \natT$ can be encoded, by representing $\natT$ with $\mathtt{npos}$, and then $0 = \fold{(\inl{()})}$ and $S~x = \fold{(\inr{(x)})}$, as follows.